msmobility/msm-visualizer/README.md

 ## Run and open examples
 Open the msm-visualizer.R and then open the visualizer_2/ui.r.
 After that, click on "Run app"

 Once the application is open, look for the desired example in the use_cases folder and select one scenario folder.
-To compare scenarios, click the checkbox "Compare scenarios" and select the folder corresponding o the second scenario.
+To compare scenarios, click the checkbox "Compare scenarios" and select the folder corresponding to the second scenario.

 If you change the implementation, the map will automatically change.
 ## Available examples